 Tip #2: Identify Frequently Used Accessorial Fees

-When it comes to saving money, there is no better way to do this then to eliminate or reduce extra expenses.
-For carriers such as UPS and FedEx, these extra fees are known as accessorial fees and can add up quickly.
-As a result, it’s important you understand where, when and why you are spending dollars on these extra charges – then aim to negotiate savings on these in your contract negotiation.
-Among the accessorial fees, you should review include charges for residential deliveries, additional handling, signature requirements and more.
-For a more comprehensive view of accessorial fees you may be billed for, click here.
+When it comes to saving money, eliminating or reducing extra expenses is a great starting point.
+These additional fees are known as accessorial fees for carriers such as UPS and FedEx and can add up quickly.
+As a result, you must understand where, when, and why you are spending dollars on these extra charges.
+Then, aim to negotiate savings on these in your contract negotiation.
+You should review the accessorial fees, including charges for residential deliveries, additional handling, signature requirements, and more.
+For a more comprehensive view of accessorial costs you are incurring, click here.

 Tip #3: Benchmark Competitor Rates and Services

 Preparation does not go unnoticed during carrier contract negotiations and conversations are no exception.
 Have an understanding of what competitors offer so that you can confidently identify both where and why you deserve a negotiated rate.
-Your understanding of these details will not be overlooked by your carrier representative and as a result, should help you secure better rates within your carrier contracts.
+Your understanding of these details will not be overlooked by your carrier representative.
+As a result, should help you secure better rates within your carrier contracts.
 After all, your carriers know that if you don’t give your business to them… you absolutely will to someone else.

 Tip #4: Ask for Negotiations on Your Terms… Not Carrier Terms

-Did you know that you can re-negotiate a carrier contract at any time versus having to wait until it’s expired or approaching expiration?
+Did you know that you can re-negotiate a carrier contract at any time?
+No need to wait until it’s expired or approaching expiration.
 This perk is a benefit to shippers – yet too often is not taken advantage of.
-Don’t let carriers have the control of what you want from them and instead, set your own expectations – including timeline – when it comes to negotiating your carrier contracts.
-And on that note, don’t get locked into a contract that sets you into a timeline that prohibits you from making changes or charges you should you exit a contract early.
+Don’t let carriers have control of what you want from them.
+Set your own expectations including a timeline – when it comes to negotiating your carrier contracts.
+And on that note, don’t get locked into a contract that sets you into a timeline that prohibits changes or charges if terminate a contract early.
 The details of a contract are complex, but make sure these details are not among them by before you sign anything.

 Tip #5: Keep the Money-Back Service Guarantee & UPS GSR

-The same way you don’t want to sign away you’re right to negotiate a contract at any time or exit a carrier agreement.
-Never to sign a contract that eliminates you from capturing refunds or gaining money back when deserved.
+Never sign away your right to negotiate a contract at any time or exit a carrier agreement.
+Additionally, never to sign a contract that eliminates you from capturing refunds or gaining money back when deserved.
 When it comes to carrier contract negotiations, the details matter.
-And the details of capturing dollars is something you want to ensure your company gets through parcel auditing – an easy way to reduce your shipping overhead while also strengthening your shipping efficiency.
-Make no mistake, however… carriers don’t like it when companies identify when they are due money that has already been spent with the carrier.
-This really shouldn’t impact your contracts, however.
+And the details of capturing dollars is something you want to ensure your company gets through parcel auditing.
+Late package refund auditing is an easy way to reduce your shipping overhead while also strengthening your shipping efficiency.
+However… carriers don’t like it when companies identify when they are due money that has already been spent with the carrier.
+Carrier incompetency shouldn’t impact your contracts.
 Explore more about parcel auditing here.

-Finally, remember that while shipping contract Negotiation is an important piece to a carrier contract puzzle it’s ultimately the review of their proposal that will make or break your negotiation success.
-Fine print details can be confusing – not to mention boring – for many folks to review, so consider how an expert can help bring clarity to this complicated process.
+Finally, shipping contract negotiation is an important piece to a carrier contract puzzle.
+But it’s ultimately the review of the proposed agreement that will make or break your negotiation success.
+Fine print details can be confusing – not to mention boring.
+Consider how an expert can help bring clarity to this complicated process.
 The end result can save you not only time… but headaches and dollars, as well.
 Gain expert insight here.